FYSETC/H36_Combo/README.md

 \-------------------------------------

-V1.3
+V1.3 (Currently Available)

+> [!NOTE]
-V1.3 only makes hardware changes and does not affect any software configuration.
+> V1.3 only makes hardware changes and does not affect any software configuration.

 1.Add level_shift to FAN_TACH